Carbs 103: How to Synchronize Dual Carburetors

 One final tip: I tend to go on the small size for carburetors, since the engine makes more USABLE power throughout the rpm band.
 The engine may make less peak power, but you will out accelerate the same engine with larger carburetors (you have more power across the rpm band)!
 I can only say to trust my experience.

 I hope this article has cleared up the “voodoo” that surrounds proper dual carburetor adjustment.
 Many people do not want you to know how simple it is, and others are afraid of purchasing dual carburetors for their car for fear that they need constant adjustment.
 This is simply false: the carburetors do not lose their adjustment.
-For this to happen the screws would have to MOVE or get clogged with dirt, varnish, etc. What does happen though, is that the engine changes, and carburetor adjusting is needed to get back to a perfect setting!
-Adjusting dual carburetors is just common sense once you know the principle behind it.
+For this to happen the screws would have to MOVE or get clogged with dirt, varnish, etc. What does happen though, is that the engine changes, and carburetor adjusting is needed to get back to a perfect setting.
+Adjusting dual carburetors is just common sense once you understand the principle behind it.

 Thanks for reading!
 Aircooled.Net